WINGATE KAMLOOPS Canadian

 HANDICAP

-All players must report @sharp 9:45 am by the Putting Green for a group Picture and any Q & A before start of the tournament on Friday.
+All players report sharp @ 9:45 am by the Putting Green for a group Picture and any Q & A before start of the tournament on Friday.

 Each group must keep an official score card and one person must put the score in the